 Britain’s favourite festive garment, the Christmas jumper, is adding to the world’s plastic pollution.
-With 95% of the UK’s cheery garments being made of synthetic fibres, environmental charity Hubbub is deterring us from purchasing them to support a more sustainable approach to Christmas this season.
-The charity’s estimation suggests that the UK will buy 12 million festive jumpers this month, despite the fact we collectively have about 65 million stashed away already.
-Even worse, two fifths of them will be worn only once, making the Christmas Jumper one of the most damaging examples of fast-fashion.
+With 95% of the UK’s Christmas jumpers being made of synthetic fibres, last year environmental charity Hubbub discouraged us from buying them.
+The charity estimated that the UK will buy 12 million new festive jumpers in December, despite the fact that we have about 65 million stashed away already – collectively, of course.
+And most depressingly, 40% of them will only be worn once, making the novelty Christmas jumper one of the most extreme examples of fast fashion.

-Acrylic.
-It releases the most microfibres in the wash, which make up a massive proportion of the microplastics found in our oceans and seas.
-Acrylic = bad.
+Acrylic releases the most microfibres in the wash, which make up a massive proportion of the microplastics found in our oceans.
+So, yes, obviously acrylic is the worst.

 Polyester and nylon